looperecho/pyButler/README.md

 * Add more options for directory structure in `movie.py`
 	* Organise by genre or simply giving the movie file it's own sub-directory
 	* Add resolution to the end of the filename
-* Package the script for easier distro and real CLI arguments
+* Package the script for better distro and real CLI arguments
+    * Add a toggle option to automatically create user set directories, if they do not exist
+    * Add the ability to edit particular directories that have been set, rather than having going through to set them all at once